KSHSAA looking for more sports officials as application period near kickoff

 It’s a nationwide trend.
 After seeing numbers dip, the Kansas State High School Activities Association is making a big push, including on social media, to get more referees, umpires, and officials.

 Lack of officials is not a new trend in Kansas.
-There are 30 percent fewer officials than just 10 years ago, then the coronavirus pandemic made the problem worse.
+There are 30% fewer officials than just 10 years ago, then the coronavirus pandemic made the problem worse.

 The effects hit winter sports, like basketball and wrestling, hard.
 Some games were played with fewer officials and workloads increased.